CommunityAmerica Credit Union

-CommunityAmerica Credit Union (CACU) is a credit union headquartered in Lenexa, Kansas, regulated under the authority of the Missouri Division of Credit Unions and the National Credit Union Administration (NCUA) of the U.S. federal government.
+(UFCU) is a credit union headquartered in Lenexa, Kansas, regulated under the authority of the Missouri Division of Credit Unions and the National Credit Union Administration (NCUA) of the U.S. federal government.
 CommunityAmerica has $4.3 billion in assets, ranking it among the nation's largest credit unions.
 Based on deposits, CommunityAmerica ranks as one of the top 10 Kansas City-based financial institutions.
-There are 33 CommunityAmerica branches in the Kansas City and St. Louis areas.
+There are 57 CommunityAmerica branches in the Kansas City, St. Louis, and NW Arkansas areas.

 CommunityAmerica serves Missouri residents who live or work in these counties: Jackson, Clay, Platte, Cass, and St. Louis.
 It serves Kansas residents who live or work in these counties: Johnson, Wyandotte, Douglas, Jefferson, Leavenworth, Miami, and Shawnee.